Astemes/astemes-mocking-exercise/docs/20_Exercise 1/Exercise 1.md

 If the above was unclear, you can always check out the `solution` branch and revert to the commit called "Refactoring after first Test".

-## Addressing Addressing Issues
+## Addressing the Addressing Issue

 Now we have managed to write the IODIRA register, but we took some shortcuts.
-One thing we did was hardcode the I2C address of the MCP23017, let us address this.
+One thing we did was hardcode the I2C address of the MCP23017, let us resolve this.

-The address of the device can be configured by pulling the addressing pins of the device either high or low.
+The address of the device can be configured by pulling the address programming pins of the device either high or low.
 There are three bits, allowing for 8 different addresses.
-Refer to the datasheet for details, but for now we need to consider the figure below.
+Refer to the datasheet for details, but for now it is enough to consider the figure below.

 ![I2C addressing](./img/I2C-addressing.png)